HiraNawaz2415/SQL_practice1/Introduction/intro.md

+# **📘 What is a Database?**
+- A database is an organized collection of data that is stored electronically and can be easily accessed, managed, and updated.

+- It helps users store large amounts of information in a structured way, so it can be retrieved, modified, or deleted quickly and efficiently using a language like SQL.

+##  Why do we use databases?
+- To store a lot of data safely

+- To find data quickly

+- To update or delete data easily

+- Used in apps, websites, schools, shops, banks, and more

+---
 ## **What is SQL?**
 - SQL (Structured Query Language) is the standard language used to communicate with databases.
 It helps you store, manage, and retrieve data from a relational database like MySQL, PostgreSQL, SQL Server, Oracle, etc.
 - In simple terms, if a database is like a digital filing cabinet, SQL is the language you use to open drawers, add new files, change existing ones, or remove what you don’t need.